froboy/yusaopeny_docs/content/en/docs/development/GoogleCustomSearchConfiguration.md

 ### Configuring the module via Drush

-Use the following snippet when you install Y USA Open Y via Drush to set the Search Engine ID:
+Use the following snippet when you install YMCA Website Services via Drush to set the Search Engine ID:
 ```
 drush site-install openy \
    --account-pass=password \